Order of Starting

 Objections shall be submitted only by the owner, his or her authorised agent, or the rider of a horse taking part in the ride and shall be made in writing to the Ride Organiser, accompanied by a deposit of £20, on the day of the ride.
 The Ride Organiser will pass all objections to the TS or Ground Jury, who will inform the objector in writing of the decision and the reasons for it.
 The deposit shall be refunded if the TS or the Ground Jury upholds the objection.

-All National rides will have a Technical Steward (TS), Major Rides and all CERs will have a Ground Jury – minimum of 3 persons, one of whom may be the TS.
-All members of a Ground Jury must be over 18 and have been full members of Endurance GB for at least three full seasons except where a National ride is being used for qualification for FEI purposes, in which case the Foreign Judge only, (as required by the FEI), need not be a member of Endurance GB but cannot in this case act as the President of the Ground Jury.
-For FEI classes, the Ground Jury will be made up as per FEI regulations.
+All National rides must have a Technical Steward (TS), Major Rides and all those with CER classes will have a Ground Jury – minimum of 3 persons, one of whom may be the TS.
+All members of a Ground Jury must be over 18 and have been full members of Endurance GB for at least three full seasons.

 Should an owner or rider wish to appeal against a decision of the TS or Ground Jury then he/she shall follow the procedure laid down in Endurance GB’s Disciplinary Code, or FEI Regulations as appropriate.